Sustainable City Awards: History

 The awards were established in 2001 attract around 250 applications per year, from SMEs and charities to multi-national banks and corporations.
 They launch each September and close for entry in November, entry details are on the City of London Corporation's website.
 The awards are free to enter and no charge is made for attending the awards ceremony, which takes place at Mansion House.

 Accreditation

-The awards are RSA accredited and winners are submitted for consideration as UK representatives in the "European Business Awards for the Environment" and are run in partnership with the following organisations:
+The awards are RSA accredited and winners are submitted for consideration as UK representatives in the "European Business Awards for the Environment" and are run in partnership with numerous other organisations.